-- c) any upset that exceeds any effluent limitation in the permit (See Part IV.G., "Upset Conditions"); or - d) any violation of a maximum daily discharge limitation for applicable pollutants identified by Part I.B.2. - 2.
-The permittee must also provide a written submission within five days of the time that the permittee becomes aware of any event required to be reported under subpart 1 above.
-The written submission must contain: - a) a description of the noncompliance and its cause; - b) the period of noncompliance, including exact dates and times; - c) the estimated time noncompliance is expected to continue if it has not been corrected; and - d) steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance. - 3.
-The Director of the Office of Compliance and Enforcement may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the NPDES Compliance Hotline in Seattle, Washington, by telephone, (206) 553-1846. - 4.
-Reports must be submitted to the addresses in Part III.B ("Reporting of Monitoring Results").
+- (i) an overflow that results in a discharge to waters of the United States; and - (ii) an overflow of wastewater, including a wastewater backup into a building (other than a backup caused solely by a blockage or other malfunction in a privately owned sewer or building lateral) that does not reach waters of the United States. - 2.
+The permittee must also provide a written submission within five days of the time that the permittee becomes aware of any event required to be reported under Paragraph 1 above.
+The written submission must contain: - a) a description of the noncompliance and its cause; - b) the period of noncompliance, including exact dates and times; - c) the estimated time noncompliance is expected to continue if it has not been corrected; and - d) steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance. - e) if the noncompliance involves an overflow, the written submission must contain: - (i) The location of the overflow; - (ii) The receiving water (if there is one); - (iii) An estimate of the volume of the overflow; - (iv) A description of the sewer system component from which the release occurred (e.g., manhole, constructed overflow pipe, crack in pipe); - (v) The estimated date and time when the overflow began and stopped or will be stopped; - (vi) The cause or suspected cause of the overflow; - (vii) Steps taken or planned to reduce, eliminate, and prevent reoccurrence of the overflow and a schedule of major milestones for those steps; - (viii) An estimate of the number of persons who came into contact with wastewater from the overflow; and - (ix) Steps taken or planned to mitigate the impact(s) of the overflow and a schedule of major milestones for those steps. - 3.
+The Director of the Office of Compliance and Enforcement may waive the written report on a case-by-case basis if the oral report has been received within 24 hours by the NPDES Compliance Hotline in Seattle, Washington, by telephone, (206) 553-1846.